Layout

 What is Agile Product Management?

-Agile product management is an adaptive approach to the product development process where feedback from stakeholders is gathered and incorporated into the product strategy to ensure the optimal user experience.
+Agile product management is an adaptive approach to the product development process where feedback from stakeholders is gathered and incorporated into the product development strategy to ensure the optimal user experience.
 Agile is an innovative way to create products that are tailored solutions for specific customer needs and requirements.

-Since agile principles keep the customers in the mix through sprints it provides a way for companies to be more responsive to markets and technologies.
+Since agile principles keep the customers in the mix through sprints, it provides a way for companies to be more responsive to markets and technologies.

 The Agile Manifesto

 The Agile Manifesto (2001) is a publication detailing the principles of Agile Software Development.
-It was created by 17 software developers representing many methodologies including Extreme Programming, Scrum, DSDM, Adaptive Software Development, and more.
+It was created by 17 software developers representing many methodologies, including Extreme Programming, Scrum, DSDM, Adaptive Software Development, and more.
 Together they created a document that revolutionized the software world.
 The Agile Manifesto states the foundation upon which Agile product management is built.
 Specifically, it prioritizes:

 The above four points are the bread and butter of Agile product development and summarize its philosophy.